-The yellow perch fishery in Nelson Reservoir has been cyclic over the last 20 years due to drought, timing of water fluctuations, and quality of available spawning habitat.
-In the early 1990s and in 2000 and 2002, the relative abundance of yellow perch was significantly reduced due to severe drought conditions and reduced pool elevations (Figure 25).
-However, since 2003 spring and summer rains have enabled water levels to flood shoreline vegetation and remain stable during crucial spawning and rearing periods (April-October), resulting in the highest yellow perch densities documented in Nelson (Table 17; Figure 25).
+The yellow perch population in Nelson Reservoir has been in excellent shape over the last 10 years due to good water conditions and the quality of available spawning habitat.
+In 2000 and 2002, the relative abundance of yellow perch was significantly reduced due to severe drought conditions and reduced pool elevations (Figure 26).
+However, since 2003 spring and summer rains have enabled water levels to flood shoreline vegetation and remain stable during crucial spawning and rearing periods (April-October), resulting in high yellow perch densities in Nelson (Table 17; Figure 26).

 In 2011, yellow perch relative abundance was the highest ever recorded (37.1 perch/net) and consisted mostly of stock (5-7.9 in.) and quality (8.0-9.9 in.) sized fish.
-Yellow perch relative abundance remained high in 2012 (28.5 perch/net), densities then dropped and stabilized (Figure 25).
+Yellow perch relative abundance remained high in 2012 (28.5 perch/net) and densities then dropped and stabilized (Figure 26).
 In 2017, relative abundance of yellow perch fell below the long-term average of 11.8 perch/net to 9.4 perch/net.
-Yellow perch sampled in 2017 consisted mostly of stock and quality sized yellow perch (Figure 25).
-The yellow perch population responded well to several consecutive exceptional water years and the recent decline was expected based on historical population trends during severe reductions in Nelson's pool elevations.
+The yellow perch population responded well to exceptional water and habitat conditions at Nelson in 2018.
+Yellow perch relative abundance was the second highest on record at 36.5 yellow perch/net and remained above 25/yellow perch/net in 2019 (Figure 26).

-Figure 25. - Relative abundance, size structure, and relative weight of yellow perch collected with sinking experimental gill nets in Nelson Reservoir, 1991-2017.
+Figure 26. - Relative abundance, size structure, and relative weight of yellow perch collected with sinking experimental gill nets in Nelson Reservoir, 1998-2019.